Skip Navigation

 Philosophy

 One of our primary educational goals is to teach students to be organized in their approach to schoolwork.
 A consistent and structured environment encourages quality work from Bedford students.
-Once students are part of a structured environment, they are expected to fulfill responsibilities that gradually increase as self-concept, remediation, and age increases.
+Once students are part of a structured environment, they are expected to fulfill responsibilities that gradually increase with maturity.

 The Bedford School maintains a non-discriminatory policy concerning admissions, employment, use of facilities, and financial aid on the basis of sex, race, color, religion, or national origin.